ucloud/terraform-provider-ucloud/website/docs/r/lb_listener.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `status` - Listener status.
-Possible values are: "AllNormal" as all resource functioning well, "PartNormal" as partial resource functioning well and "AllException" as all resource functioning exceptional.
+Possible values are: "allNormal" as all resource functioning well, "partNormal" as partial resource functioning well and "allException" as all resource functioning exceptional.